Hotel Ukraine

-Hotel Ukraine (Готель Україна), also referred to as Hotel Ukrayina, is a four-star hotel located in central Kyiv, the capital of Ukraine.
-It was built in 1961 as the Hotel "Moscow" in a location which originally was occupied by Kyiv's first skyscraper, the Ginzburg House.
+Hotel Ukraine (Готель Україна), also referred to as Hotel Ukraina or Hotel Ukrayina is a four-star hotel located in central Kyiv, the capital of Ukraine.
+Designed under Stalin and Khrushchev as Hotel Moskva ('Hotel Moskow'), it opened in 1961 in a location which originally was occupied by Kyiv's first skyscraper, the Ginzburg House.
 The construction of the hotel finished the architectural ensemble of Kyiv's main street – the Khreshchatyk – which formed the post-war reconstruction of central Kyiv.
-The hotel is state-owned and belongs to the State Management of Affairs.

 Location history

 The area of the location where the modern building sits is significant to the history of Kyiv and its geography.
 Historically, when Kyiv still had military fortification walls surrounding the city which ran along the modern Khreschatyk street and in the area of the Pechersk Gate, now located in today's Maidan Nezalezhnosti square.
 The layout of the roads leading to the gate can still be observed at the five small streets coming out of the northern part of the square.